Introduction: Make a Pinball Machine

-Hi I am Graham Asker and I would like my experience with you.
-I have built three pinball machines in the last three years and have video clips, showing them being played, on my website pinballdesign.com.
+Hi I am Graham Asker.
+I'm a retired engineer and practising artist and I've have built three pinball machines in the last five years and have video clips, showing them being played, on my website pinballdesign.com.
 The last two machines were solid state controlled by Arduinos and having sound, lighting sequences and scoring.
-An comprehensive e-book showing how to make a solid state machine is available as a download (free of charge for a while) from the website.
+A comprehensive e-book showing how to make a solid state machine is available as a download from the website.
 The first machine that I built, featuring Alice in Wonderland, is electromechanical and thus not so complex.
 That machine forms the basis of this instructable.
 I describe the pinball mechanisms and how to arrange and mount them on a pinball play field.
 I hope that, with the information that I am sharing here that you will be inspired to design and build a pinball based on your favourite theme.

 Step 1: PINBALL MECHANISMS, Pop Bumper

 Pinball machines are designed and built around available mechanisms.
 The design of the mechanisms has not really changed from the 1960's.
 I have discovered that they can only be obtained from a few suppliers all based in America.
 They can also be found in used condition on e bay, again usually from America.
 Buying single items can mean that the postage costs are high.
 So I usually buy new from the suppliers such as pinballlife.com and marcospecialaties.com.
 I make sure that I order all the items for one machine at the same time so that I only pay postage once.

 So lets have a look at some of the mechanisms.
 I will just include the ones that are used on the Alice machine.
 Pop bumpers, Flippers, Shooter, and Ball Return.
 On the two most recent machines I have also used Slingshots, Targets, Ball Eject, Drop Targets and Rollover switches (animations and information on these are in the e-book).

 The photo above is of a pop bumper assembly and its "spoon" switch.